trnenym/GamesPred/README.md

 mode - "reg" for regression or "class" for classification
 intervals - players are split into classes which are then used for classification and are also balanced
 seed - random generator seed
-top.terms - how many top terms (based on information gain) from a description's document-term matrix should be selected
+top.terms - how many top terms (based on information gain) from a description's document-term matrix should be selected; all if top.terms = 0 pca.ncomp - if > 0, top.terms will be tranformed to this number of principal components

 ## Details